kidd0/cs6573/README.md

 * There are no exams.

 ### Assignments
-1. Binary bomb lab, due in class 2
+1. Reversing lab, due in class 2
 2. Identify exploit mitigations, due in class 3
 3. Analyze & exploit ActiveX vulnerabilities, due in class 4
 4. Analyze Aurora vulnerability, due in class 5